Skip to main content

 Four guinea pigs sitting on hay

 Guinea pigs are naturally sociable creatures that need companionship to stay happy.
-In the wild, they live together in large herds, so they should always be kept in pairs or small groups.
-Here we talk all about companionship and suitable combinations.
+Out in the wild, they live together in large herds, so they should always be kept in pairs or small groups.

-• Two boars (male guinea pigs) – now this can be tricky!
-Mixing two single boars together can take multiple introductions to single males before a good match is found.
-If you have a pair under one year old, there is a risk that they may start to fight as they mature.
+• Two boars (male guinea pigs) – now this can be tricky; mixing two single boars together can take multiple introductions to single males before a good match is found.
+If you have a pair under one year old, there’s a risk they may start to fight as they mature.
 This could lead to them needing to be separated.

 • A neutered boar with one or more sows.